-- 1. Keep all people at least 50 feet from the wire.
-Follow protocol for a serious accident. - 2.
-Call or send two runners to the Administration Building to report the incident and location. - 3.
-Do not touch the wires with or without assistance from another object. - 4.
+Keep all people at least 50 feet from the wire.
+Call or send two runners to the Administration Building to report the incident and location.
+Do not touch the wires with or without assistance from another object.
 If injury has resulted, do not move the person until the wire can be safely moved away from the person.